 While many people adapt to time changes, some studies have suggested the human body never fully acclimates to DST.
 Rather, their circadian misalignment may become a chronic or permanent condition.
 This can lead to more serious health problems, especially for those who experience “social jet lag” because their demands at work or school take precedence over a full night’s sleep.
 Social jet lag has been linked to a higher risk of obesity, depression, and cardiovascular disease.
 The effects of DST subside gradually after a few weeks.

-DST is associated with many negative outcomes and risk factors that some experts advocate for abandoning the system altogether in favor of a year-round time.
+The beginning of DST in March is associated with many negative outcomes and risk factors that some experts advocate for abandoning the system altogether in favor of a year-round time.
 They argue a permanent standard time is more in line with human circadian rhythms, and that this schedule would carry benefits for public health and safety.
 On the side of the argument, people in favor of DST argue that at least 70 countries around the world observe DST as it decreases energy consumption, reduces costs, and protects the environment.
 There is also evidence that crime rates decrease with the use of DST due to the lack of dark hours.

 In the days and weeks leading up to time changes, you can prepare yourself for the adjustment by taking the following precautions: